 An employer has a monthly reporting frequency for the year 2021, and is required to complete 12 monthly Premium Remittance Forms.
 These remittances should equal the total reconciliation amount reported to the WSIB on the year-end Reconciliation Form.
 At the time of processing the Reconciliation Form, the remittances total less than the reconciled amount at year end.
 This adds a debit to the employer’s account.
 The Reconciliation Form was filed on time to the WSIB by March 31, 2022.
 Debit interest is charged at the Bank of Canada rate plus 6% from July 1, 2021 to February 28, 2022.

-An employer has two classification codes.
+An employer has two classification codes and is assigned multiple premium rates.
 This employer segregated the payroll in half (50%) to each classification code.
 During a routine audit conducted in July 2025, the WSIB auditor reviewed the wage records and determined that the segregation should be a 60% / 40% split of the insurable earnings from January 1, 2024 onward.
-The classification code premium rates are not equal.
 The result is a debit adjustment to the account.
 Debit interest applies to the total difference, and is charged at the Bank of Canada rate plus 6% from July 1, 2024 (as per reconciliation interest) to the end of June 2025.

-- Debit interest is not applied to reconciliation differences of less than $100.00 in net premium
+- Reconciliation differences of less than $100.00 in net premium.

 - An adjustment is made to current year premiums that results in a debit difference.